When creating legal policies for your business, avoid legalese, which is a form of writing that makes your policies unnecessarily complicated.

 Be as transparent as possible in your legal policies by being comprehensive and not hiding any important information from users.

-These tips don’t detract from the fact that legal policies need to be legally binding and comprehensive.
+These tips don’t detract from the fact that legal policies still need to be legally binding and comprehensive.
 However, ensuring that customers fully understand the policies on your site benefits your business greatly.